 Bunco Kelley: The Coyote of Portland’s waterfront mythos

-Is there any truth to the stories of shanghaiings of the cigar-store Indian and of the dozens of dead guys found in the basement of a funeral parlor?
+Is there any truth to the stories of shanghaiings of the cigar-store Indian and of the dozens of dead guys found in the basement of the funeral parlor next door to the “Snug Harbor Saloon”?
 Well ... maybe.
-But then again ...
+But then again ... yeah, no.

 By Finn J.D.
 John — July 20, 2014